Tatami iwashi: Mentions by notable people

-Novelist Jun'ichirō Tanizaki in the 1934 work Tōkyō wo omou (東京をおもふ) wrote "I see the reason why [Tokyo]'s specialty dishes are such things as funa-no-suzumeyaki (crucian carp grilled), Asakusa nori, and tatami iwashi.
-Before the Earthquake, Tokyo was said to be a village not a city, and evens still now after the Quake, it is still a countrified place, in a way".
+Novelist Jun'ichirō Tanizaki in the 1934 work Tōkyō o omou (東京をおもふ) wrote "I see the reason why [Tokyo]'s specialty dishes are such things as funa-no-suzumeyaki (crucian carp grilled), Asakusa nori, and tatami iwashi.
+Before the Earthquake, Tokyo was said to be a village not a city, and even still now after the Quake, it is still a countrified place, in a way".
 The Chines prose writer Zhou Zuoren who had studied abroad in Japan for some years read this remark and gave his opinion that "Jun'ichirō Tanizaki clarified the frailty, poverty, lack of affluence, and shabbiness of the foods of Tokyo".